Edward Harrigan: Harrigan 'n Hart

 In 1985, a musical celebrating the partnership, Harrigan 'N Hart, opened on Broadway.
 The show has a book by Michael Stewart, lyrics by Peter Walker, and music by Max Showalter is based on the book The Merry Partners by Ely Jacques Kahn, Jr. and material found by Nedda Harrigan Logan.
-Harry Groener portrayed Harrigan, Mark Hamill (of Star Wars fame) played Hart, and Joe Layton directed.
+Harry Groener portrayed Harrigan, Mark Hamill played Hart, and Joe Layton directed.
 Frank Rich of The New York Times found the show dull and "aimless", and it closed after 25 previews and four regular performances.